stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 Admissibility graphs are required to satisfy three mathematical laws:

-- **Axiom (reflexivity).** Every node is a parent of itself.
+- **Axiom (parent-child reflexivity).** Every node is a parent of itself.
-- **Axiom (antisymmetry).** If two nodes are ancestors of each other, then they're the same node.
+- **Axiom (ancestor antisymmetry).** If two nodes are ancestors of each other, then they're the same node.
-- **Axiom (admissibility).** Every link is admissible.
+- **Axiom (link admissibility).** Every link is admissible.

 ## Examples

-To explore the consequences of the axioms and build intuition for them, let's take a look at several examples.
+To explore the consequences of the axioms and build intuition for them, let's look at some examples.
 You're invited to independently verify whether the graphs below agree with the axioms or violate them in some way.

 ### Admissibility basics

-Let's take a look at this admissibility graph:
+Let's analyze this admissibility graph:

 ```mermaid
 flowchart TD